PPL Momentum Music Fund; Guidance and FAQ’S

 - Marketing and promotions – PR, radio plugger, digital marketing, music videos, merchandise production, etc.

 Note: We will prioritise contributing to expenditure which helps you/the artist to develop professionally and creatively.
 The PRS Foundation will also prioritise project activity that is based in the UK.

 *For artists and bands based in Northern Ireland we recognise that live dates in the Republic of Ireland will likely have a good career impact.
-As such we can support and encourage Momentum-funded dates to in the UK and Republic of Ireland.
+As such we can support and encourage PPL Momentum-funded dates to in the UK and Republic of Ireland.